visheshbanga/Linux-Server/README.md

     * Turn on firewall `sudo ufw enable`

 * Configure the local timezone to UTC
-    * run `sudo dpkg-reconfigure tzdata` from prompt: select none of the above.
+    * Run `sudo dpkg-reconfigure tzdata` from prompt: select none of the above.
 Then select UTC.

 * Install and configure Apache to serve a Python mod_wsgi application
     * `sudo apt-get install apache2` Check if "It works!" at you public IP address given during setup.
-    * install mod_wsgi: `sudo apt-get install libapache2-mod-wsgi`
+    * Install mod_wsgi: `sudo apt-get install libapache2-mod-wsgi`
-    * configure Apache to handle requests using the WSGI module `sudo nano /etc/apache2/sites-enabled/000-default.conf`
+    * Configure Apache to handle requests using the WSGI module `sudo nano /etc/apache2/sites-enabled/000-default.conf`
-    * add `WSGIScriptAlias / /var/www/html/myapp.wsgi` before `</VirtualHost>` closing line
+    * Add `WSGIScriptAlias / /var/www/html/myapp.wsgi` before `</VirtualHost>` closing line
-    * save file (nano: `ctrl+x`, `Y`, Enter)
+    * Save file (nano: `ctrl+x`, `Y`, Enter)
     * Restart Apache `sudo apache2ctl restart`

  * Install git, clone and setup your Catalog App project (from your GitHub repository from earlier in the Nanodegree program) so that it functions correctly when visiting your server’s IP address in a browser.
 Remember to set this up appropriately so that your .git directory is not publicly accessible via a browser!

-* install git
+* Install git
     * `sudo apt-get install git`

-* install python dev and verify WSGI is enabled
+* Install python dev and verify WSGI is enabled
     * Install python-dev package `sudo apt-get install python-dev`
     * Verify wsgi is enabled `sudo a2enmod wsgi`
 * Create flask app taken from [digitalocean](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps)